goinfinite/ez/README.md

 # Speedia FleetManager

-Speedia FleetManager (SFM) is proprietary container management platform in a single file.
+Speedia FleetManager (SFM) is a proprietary container management platform in a single file.
 It has a REST API, CLI and dashboard.

 ## Running